Multiple scales analysis of a nonlinear timestepping instability in simulations of solitons

 \subsection{Numerical results}

-As described in Section~\ref{sec:intro}, in this work we simulated KdV solitons of the initial form~\eqref{eq:soliton} over the finite periodic interval $-L/2 \le x \le L/2$ for dispersion parameters $0.003 \le \alpha \le 0.02$ and constant timestep sizes $0.0006 \le \Delta t \le 0.05$.
+As described in Section~\ref{sec:intro}, in this work we simulated KdV solitons of the initial form~\eqref{eq:soliton} over the finite periodic interval $-L/2 \le x \le L/2$ for logarithmically sampled dispersion parameters $0.003 \le \alpha \le 0.02$ and fixed timestep sizes $0.0006 \le \Delta t \le 0.05$.
 In this section we report on simulations performed under a real Fourier basis with $N = 512$ basis functions, though we emphasize that the numerical instability is insensitive to the choice of basis and resolution.